Nerajno/Burble-V1/README.md

 ## Stuff Learnt/ Understood
 - string interpolation
 - new-er Sass methods (@use && @forward)
-- Pathing structure
+- Pathing structure ( relative or absolute)
 - Environmental variables in Netlify => https://tinyurl.com/62pcv6ep
-- Implementation of Sass in a react env
+- Implementation of Sass in a react env and good reasonings why.
-- Mixins and its modern implementation
+- Mixins and its modern implementation.

-# Stuff that I still question
+## Stuff that I still question
 - Mixins